 * The Soviets would introduce a third generation of new missiles in the 1970s and a fourth generation in the 1980s.
 Their submarine-launched missiles followed a similar evolution.
 The USSR lacked expertise in the fabrication of large solid-fuel grains and so stayed with storable propellants, finally introducing solid-fuel missiles with the fourth generation in the 1980s.
 A detailed discussion of this long list of missiles is beyond the scope of this document.BACK_TO_TOP

 Trying to send work crews to deal with the Redstone under the circumstances was inviting a disaster -- not so unlike that which, unknown to the NASA people, had so recently taken place in the Soviet Union.
 There was a hasty brainstorming session in which the mission control crew tried to think up some way of safing the Redstone.
 One suggestion was that somebody go out and shoot holes in the propellant tanks with a rifle to drain them, but that proposal got a loud, immediate NO. Finally, somebody suggested that in about 24 hours, the batteries running the booster systems would drain.
 When they did, the self-destruct system would shut down and pressure-relief valves would open up.
-The weather report indicated calm winds into the next day, so the crews simply waited until the Redstone's batteries ran down and then safed the booster.
+Simple patience was the wisest option; the weather report indicated calm winds into the next day, so the crews waited until the Redstone's batteries ran down, and then safed the booster.

 Obviously it was time to get ready for sending up a man.
 On 19 January 1961, Bob Gilruth -- only those very close to him actually called him "Bob", his demeanor was genial but cool and professorial, and everyone else called him "Dr. Gilruth" -- assembled the astronauts and told them that Alan Shepard had been selected to be the first American in space.
 Gus Grissom would follow, and then John Glenn.